nix-community/home-manager/README.md

 This project provides a basic system for managing a user environment using the [Nix][] package manager together with the [Nix][] libraries found in [Nixpkgs][].
-It allows declarative configuration of user specific (non global) packages and dotfiles.
+It allows declarative configuration of user specific (non-global) packages and dotfiles.

 Usage
 -----